scribe-security/docs/docs/use-cases/software-consumer/tracking-vulnerabilities.md

 ---
 sidebar_label: "Tracking and managing vulnerabilities"
+title: Tracking and managing vulnerabilities
 sidebar_position: 2
 ---

-# Tracking and managing vulnerabilities

 Once a producer SBOM is uploaded, Scribe Hub will scan it for known vulnerabilities.
 To review these vulnerabilities go to **Products > {Your Product} > {Version} > Vulnerabilities**.

 <img src='../../../../../img/start/vulnerabilities-start.jpg' alt='Your Vulnerabilities Report'/>

-# Explanation
+### Explanation

 * **Severity** - severity assigned by the CVE Numbering Authority (CNA)